 Report No FDD For OS:

-Two options are available: No or Yes.
-The default setting is No. When you running some older Windows operating system (such as: Windows[®] 95) without floppy drive, set this item to Yes.
-Otherwise, set it to No.
+Two options are available: Disabled or Enabled.
+The default setting is Disabled.
+When you are running an older Windows operating system (such as Windows® 95) without a floppy drive, set this item to Enabled.
+Otherwise, set it to Disabled.